dustinpfister/blog_posts/_posts/lodash_sample.md

 ## 1 - What to know

 This is a post on the lodash method \_.sample, and a few related methods, as well as some corresponding plain old javaScript examples as well.
-It is not a getting started post on lodash, or javaScript in general.
+It is not a getting started post on lodash, or javaScript in general, so I assume  that you have at least a little experience with the very basics of what is needed before hand.
+If not you might want to start out with something else that has more to do with javaScript itself rather than using a user space library such as lodash first.

 ### 1.1 - Basic example of \_.sample